MVP Development for Startups. Fast and Cheap Ways to Do it

 - Make savings on the project team.
 This is something that should only be resorted to in the most extreme cases, for instance where there is an acute lack of funding.
 After all, IT product development is dependent on people, their ideas, and their skills.
 First and foremost, the successful implementation of any project depends on the team working on it.

-However, should circumstances develop in such a way that you are forced to look for a contractor based not on technical level but on cost, then be sure that this company has relevant experience and can handle your project.
+However, should circumstances develop in such a way that you are forced to look for a contractor based not on a technical level but on cost, then be sure that this company has relevant experience and can handle your project.
 You should never rely on their time and budget estimates alone, especially if you don’t have a very detailed Terms of Reference (ToR) and hundreds of pages of other documentation.
 Read our article on choosing the right company for software development, and the criteria they must meet, to find out more.

 By following the tips we have outlined, you will be able to reduce risks and prevent losses during MVP development for startups.
 At this important stage of software creation, you can also test hypotheses about the product and gain a good understanding of your project processes.